是廣東人就唔可能唔識得上海灘??! (No Cantonese Chinese would be unfamiliar with Sheong Hoi Ta’an i.e. The Bund??!)

-If this is the first time you listening to this song, and you’re curious about the associated TVB series but do not understand Cantonese, hey, there’s still good news!
+If this is the first time you listening to this song, and you’re curious about the associated TVB series but do not understand Cantonese, hey, there’s good news!
 It’s on Netflix.
 Titled as The Bund.

 Not exactly the original series.
-Instead, it looks (to me) to be a movie condensation.
+Instead, it looks (to me) to be the series condensed into a movie.
 The theme song plays in full right at the beginning.

 From what I was told, The Bund was also what propelled Chow into a household name in Hong Kong – actually, I think many older Hong Kong residents today would still immediately know who Hui Man-Keong was.
 And with that, who famously portrayed the memorable character in 1980.